All Episodes

 It's just that simple.

-Uh he he says he's open to perhaps changing his mind on and war and and so forth.
+He says he's open to perhaps changing his mind on and war and so forth.

-I think he's gonna realize soon he needs some issues to contrast himself with uh with Obama, and the more Obama makes speeches and policy recommendations, they're just gonna break everybody's bank.
+I think he's going to realize soon he needs some issues to contrast himself with Obama.

 I would not say that about McCain.